NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1VetoedFinalState.md

 ---

-title: "Rivet::VetoedFinalState"
+title: 'class Rivet::VetoedFinalState'
-summary: "FS modifier to exclude classes of particles from the final state. "
+description: "FS modifier to exclude classes of particles from the final state. "

 ---